Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module4_dataflow/README.md

    + Conditional execution of tasks
    + Loops with multiple exit conditions

-**IMPORTANT**: If any of these coding styles are present, the HLS tool issues a message and does not perform DATAFLOW optimization.
+**IMPORTANT**: If any of these coding styles are present, the HLS tool issues a message and does not perform <code>DATAFLOW</code> optimization.

-You can use the STABLE pragma to mark variables within DATAFLOW regions to be stable to avoid concurrent read or write of variables.
+You can use the <code>STABLE</code> pragma to mark variables within <code>DATAFLOW</code> regions to be stable to avoid concurrent read or write of variables.

-Finally, the DATAFLOW optimization has no hierarchical implementation.
+Finally, the <code>DATAFLOW</code> optimization has no hierarchical implementation.
 If a sub-function or loop contains additional tasks that might benefit from the optimization, you must apply the optimization to the loop, the sub-function, or inline the sub-function.

 **Syntax**